JeepStroker.com Misfortune

 Pulled one main cap and it looked fine

-Pulled one rod cap and while it wasn't perfect it wasn't good either.
+Pulled one rod cap and while it wasn't perfect it wasn't

 Pulling the engine tomorrow